Reconstructing the system coefficients for coupled harmonic oscillators: System of coupled oscillators

 In this setting, we know by trigonometric identities that for our controls it holds that

 This phenomenon is also known as \emph{beating} \cite[Section 3.3.2]{Singiresu1995mechanicalVibration}; see also \cref{fig:driving}.

 Notice that the frequency of one of the Cosine functions on the right-hand side is the difference between the two frequencies $u_1$ and $u_2$.
 Since they are close to each other in our case, this results in a slow mode.
-Therefore, our time interval in the experiments and simulations should be long enough in order to catch both modes.
+Therefore, our time interval in the experiments and simulations should be long enough in order to catch both modes. \SecondRevisionComment{Moreover, we always choose the pair of driving frequencies in such a way that one is smaller and the other one is larger than the eigenfrequency.}

 We choose to have $n_c \in \Nb$ of such driving forces with driving frequency pairs $u_1^m,u_2^m$ for $m=1,\ldots,n_c$.
 To shorten the notation, we introduce the vectors $\bu \in \Rb^2$ representing the input parameters: